AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Languages**            :: understands the languages you know, cannot speak **Proficiency Bonus**    :: equals your Proficiency Bonus
 ___
-***Keen Smell.*** You have advantage on Wisdom (Perception) checks that rely on smell.
+***Keen Smell.*** You have Advantage on Wisdom (Perception) checks that rely on smell.

 ### Actions

 **Multiattack.** You make two attacks: one with your bite and one with your claws.
 :
-***Bite.*** *Melee Weapon Attack:* +4 + PB to hit, reach 5ft., one target. *Hit:* 8 (1d8 + 4) piercing damage.
+***Bite.*** *Melee Weapon Attack:* +4 + PB to hit, reach 5ft., one target. *Hit:* 8 (1d8 + 4) Piercing damage.
 :
-***Claws.*** *Melee Weapon Attack:* +4 + PB to hit, reach 5ft., one target. *Hit:* 11 (2d6 + 4) slashing damage.
+***Claws.*** *Melee Weapon Attack:* +4 + PB to hit, reach 5ft., one target. *Hit:* 11 (2d6 + 4) Slashing damage.
 :
 ***Ground Pound (Recharge 5-6).*** Choose a point on the ground within 10 feet of you.
 You leap 10 feet into the air and then land forcefully at that point, sending shockwaves through the ground around you.
-Each creature on the ground within 30 feet of that point must succeed on a Dexterity saving throw with DC 12 + PB or take 18 (4d8) bludgeoning damage and be knocked Prone.
-If you land on top of a creature they take an extra 9 (2d8) bludgeoning damage, have disadvantage on the Dexterity saving throw, and are pushed away from you in any direction.
+Each creature on the ground within 30 feet of that point must succeed on a Dexterity Saving Throw with DC 12 + PB or take 18 (4d8) Bludgeoning damage and be knocked Prone.
+If you land on top of a creature they take an extra 9 (2d8) Bludgeoning damage, have Disadvantage on the Dexterity Saving Throw, and are pushed away from you in any direction.

 }}